 If dentists are well-versed in this newly expanding area of dentistry, they should be able to provide a list of patients who have had similar treatment that you can call and ask questions as to their experience.
 “Let the buyer beware” applies to all areas, including implants.

 Dr. Binon has been at the forefront of implant dentistry for more than four decades.
 His expertise in dental implants is recognized around the world.
 When you choose to work with Dr. Binon, you can rest assured that you are working with a dentist whose knowledge, skill and experience is second to none

-If you live in Sacramento or Roseville and are considering dental implants to replace your missing tooth or multiple teeth, please contact Paul P. Binon DDS MSD today by completing the form on this page or calling 916-786-6676 to schedule an appointment.
+If you live in Sacramento or Roseville and are considering dental implants in Sacremento to replace your missing tooth or multiple teeth, please contact Paul P. Binon DDS MSD today by completing the form on this page or calling 916-786-6676 to schedule an appointment.